 - Alter the system’s blower fan speed to increase or decrease total airflow output.

 - Inspect the ductwork for damage or weakness.
 Duct design problems and/or installation problems are the number one reason why the air is not balanced in residential homes.

 - Add or remove supply and return ducts to deliver enough air to each room.

 - Add dampers to the ducts.
 This directs the airflow coming from the HVAC unit and shifts the desired amount to each room.
 Some ducts are already equipped with dampers and can simply be adjusted.

 - Modify the settings of the air cleaner/filtration unit

 Once those boxes are checked, your air is balanced.
-Now, you’re probably wondering – how much will this set me back?
-Keep reading and you’ll find out.
+Now, you’re probably wondering, "how much will this set me back?"
+Keep reading to find out.

 How Much Does Air Balancing Cost?

 The truth is that an air balance is a lot more complicated than, say, an air duct cleaning.
 That’s because air balancing is more complex, requires more time, labor, and specialized equipment.